 When it comes to psychology research papers there are two main types.
 You can either go for an empirical paper for your assignment, or you can take the literature review approach instead.
 The difference is that empirical papers must have a lot of details on research, experiments and provable facts related to the paper.
 Opposed to the empirical approach, the literature review method is often a tool you turn to rather summarize the empirical activity someone else.
 When your assignment is a literature review, you are usually indicated with the maximum studies you can include in your work.
 This number is anywhere around five or twenty studies.

 The title of your assignment automatically determines the research you will have to do in order to be able to write the paper.
 Most of the students consider this part to be the most exciting one.
 And that’s very much true as doing your research for such a paper is pretty much like playing detective.
 You have to look all over the internet and your library to find reliable sources of inspiration and fact-checked examples you can include in the paper.
 Perhaps it will feel like a maze at times but that’s exactly why you should write everything down in chronological order.
+It's essential like knowing how many paragraphs is an essay.
 You will thank yourself later for that.

 You may think that the notes you took during research are more than enough to start writing your paper.
 Well, in some cases that might actually be true, if you are lucky enough to be attracted to the subject of the paper and have enough inspiration to just skip to writing it.
 However, that rarely happens so you might want to take some more time and do a proper outline of what you’re going to work on.
+You should know what is a thematic statement and where the work is going.
 This will act as a compass when you get to the actual writing part as you will always be able to come back to it remind yourself what’s the next step.

 Having completed all the above steps – you now have a title for your paper, you established what kind of paper you are going to write and also made an outline – it’s finally time to jump into action.
 Try not to lose too much time on spelling or minor grammar mistakes and instead focus on just connecting with your inner ideas and put them all down.
 Only after you have a first draft done you can worry about proofreading and editing to eliminate any mistakes that might have slipped through your fingers.
 Even with the first draft done, you’re far from being done.
 If possible, ask a colleague or a friend with a similar background to read it and tell you their unbiased opinion.
 Read the paper yourself again, even after proofreading to make sure it’s the absolute best you can produce.
 Only after all these steps are completed, you can turn in the paper and know that you gave everything.